grafana/grafana-zabbix/README.md

 For more info see zabbix issues [ZBXNEXT-1377](https://support.zabbix.com/browse/ZBXNEXT-1377) and [ZBX-8459](https://support.zabbix.com/browse/ZBX-8459).

 #### Note about browser cache
-After updating plugin, clear browser cache.
+After updating plugin, clear browser cache and reload application page.
 See details for [Chrome](https://support.google.com/chrome/answer/95582), [Firefox](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache).
 You need to clear cache only, not cookies, history and other data.

 ## Troubleshooting
 See [Grafana troubleshooting](http://docs.grafana.org/installation/troubleshooting/) for general connection issues.
 If you have a problem with Zabbix datasource, you should open a [support issue](https://github.com/alexanderzobnin/grafana-zabbix/issues).
 Before you do that please search the existing closed or open issues.